JasonPollman/JSONNormalize/readme.md

 ### JSONNormalize.sha512

-Returns the *sha512* hash for the given object
+Gets the *sha512* hash for the given object.

 > **JSONNormalize.sha512**(value, callback)